bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Adrex hesitated again for a second in the doorway, which resulted in a tip of a bow poking him into the room, as the half-elf had no time to wait for Adrex to enter.
 She closed the door to the room, as Adrex stood a bit confused to why he was there.
-Even though the gesture to sit down was nice, there was a small problem - Adrex had a tail, and he couldn't just curl it up like Artimis could which was why there always was a stool for him... well, almost always.
+Even though the gesture to sit down was nice, there was a small problem - Adrex had a tail, and he couldn't just curl it up like Artemis could which was why there always was a stool for him... well, almost always.

 Glancing around the room for one, he finally saw a huge board on the wall next to the door.
 Parchment hung all around with colored threads connecting the nails that kept the parchment up.